 Skip to main content

-Jaú National Park is one of the largest protected areas in the Amazon, covering 2.27 million hectares between Novo Airão and Barcelos.
-It protects the entire basin of the Jaú River, a blackwater tributary of the Rio Negro, and forms part of the Central Amazon Conservation Complex.
+Jaú National Park covers an impressive area of 2.27 million hectares in the middle of the Amazon Rainforest, protecting the entire basin of the Jaú River, a blackwater tributary of the Rio Negro

 .

-How to get to Jaú National Park
+How to get to Jaú National Park?

-The starting point for any visit is Manaus, the main hub of the Brazilian Amazon.
+The starting point for any visit is Manaus, the main gateway of the Brazilian Amazon.
 From there, travelers join guided tours that take them directly to Novo Airão and the protected area of Jaú.

 Photo: Dalia McGill